tolauwae/phd-thesis/src/multiverse/multiverse.typ

 #heading(numbering: none, level: 4, "Remote debugging on microcontrollers")

 We discussed the related work on remote debuggers for embedded devices thoroughly in @remote:related-work.
-The MIO multiverse debugger is built on top of the same architeecture as _stub remote debuggers_.
+The MIO multiverse debugger is built on top of the same architecture as _stub remote debuggers_.

 #heading(numbering: none, level: 4, "Environment modeling")